North Congregational Church: Building

 The structure is of light sandstone and does not show the more distinctive features of later Richardsonian Romanesque works by Richardson and others.
 While the exterior is rectangular, the interior is cruciform with the corners filled by functional spaces i.e. the vestibule and church offices.

 The church is located at 18 Salem Street, at the corner of Salem and Mattoon Streets.

 History

 The North Congregational Society disbanded in 1935 and the church was sold and renamed Grace Baptist Church.
 It was later renamed Hispanic Baptist Church.

 By 2016, the church was operating as IAR (Iglesia Apostolica Renovacion) Springfield, part of the Apostolic Renewal Renovation Network, a network of 27 churches in 6 countries.
-The church is a bilingual Apostolic congregation with Hispanic, African-American and Anglo-Saxon members.
-It has a regular attendance of 500 people.
+It was a bilingual Apostolic congregation with Hispanic, African-American and Anglo-Saxon members, and a regular attendance of 500 people.

 In 2019, the church was put up for sale and there is no congregation using it.